bluerobotics/BlueOS-docs/content/usage/advanced/index.md

 - BlueOS automatically detects H264-encoded video streams
 {% pirate() %}
 - MJPG and YUYV encoded streams are also detected in pirate mode, but currently only work when configured as RTSP streams
+- H265 encoded streams can be streamed, using RTSP or UDP265 `(New in 1.4)`
 {% end %}

 - The first time BlueOS starts up it will auto-configure any cameras that are